 Service-based intentional communities: On Facebook or other social media you may find affinity groups where people advertise or seek out housing options or other supports that are interested in supporting historically marginalized ethnic cultures.

-Social justice work: Some intentional communities organize as a way to share resources as they work on shared causes.
+Social justice work: Some intentional communities organize as a way to share resources as they work on shared causes including ethnic culture-focused service.